Living Soil Tree Farm

 Honey Locust Seed

 Honey locust is fun and easy to grow from seed.
-They are a vigorous and fast-growing tree often able to reach 3 feet or larger in their first year.
-This year our seed stock comes from incredible mother trees at the remnants of John Hershey’s nursery in Downingtown PA.
+They are a vigorous and fast-growing tree.
+Most of our seed stock comes from incredible mother trees at the remnants of John Hershey’s nursery in Downingtown PA.
+See below for a full list of honey locust seed sources we have available.
 If you don’t know about John Hershey you can read more at the article linked below but I will give you the brief version here.

 John was a giant of the tree breeding world in the 1900s.
 His nursery was often referred to as America’s number 1 tree crops nursery.
 John collected improved genetics for (mostly native) tree crops from all across the country.
 His selection criteria were mainly around increased food value for humans and livestock.
-In the case of honey locust John sought thornless trees with a high sugar content in the pods.
+In the case of honey locust John seemed most interested in trees which produce heavy crops of thick sugary pods.
+There was also interest in finding trees which do not produce thorns.
 When John found such trees, he brought back seed and scion wood to his nursery in PA.
 There he grew out seedlings and grafted the scion wood onto existing rootstock.
 By the time he died his 60-acre(ish) farm was a legendary collection of genetics.
 Sadly, this farm was not protected and more than half of the trees have been cut down to allow for construction of suburban houses and other infrastructure.
 Some trees remain spread across the landscape.
 It is from some of those trees that our seed came.

-Hershey row refers to the thornless trees with thick pods across from the Quaker Meeting House.
+Hershey row refers to the grafted, thornless trees with incredibly thick pods across from the Quaker Meeting House.
 To my knowledge these were definitely planted by Hershey.

 Wild Hershey refers to some trees behind the Quaker meeting house that appear to be wild planted trees.
 The trees I collected from in this bath were thornless but had much less sugar content in the pods.
 Trees were loaded with a silly number of pods.